-- b.
-Learn about privilege, cultural competency, and cultural appropriation. - c.
-Review concepts of gender identity, and sexual orientation and expression. - d.
-Demonstrate respect for those who differ from the student in various aspects of diversity, ability, and religion.
+- a.
+Understand concepts of gender identity, sexual orientation, and expression. - b.
+Understand the multiple aspects of diversity in contemporary society. - c.
+Demonstrate respect for those who differ from you in various aspects of diversity, including religious.

-Module 4: Community Ministry I
+Module 4: Being in Community

 - a.
-Distinguish between chaplaincy and sectarian ministry. - b.
-Prepare to offer basic spiritual support in a community setting. - c.
-Understand clergy response to child abuse and neglect. - d.
-Appreciate and embrace the value of religious diversity. - e.
+Prepare to offer basic spiritual support to those in your community. - b.
+Understand clergy response to child abuse and neglect. - c.
+Appreciate and embrace the value of religious diversity. - d.
 Understand basics of interfaith work, including interfaith dialogue and peace-building.

-Module 5: Life Stages Ministry I: Birth to Young Adult
+Module 5: Life Stages: Birth to Young Adult

 - a.
 Analyze some models of spiritual development. - b.
 Learn active listening skills and basic spiritual assessment. - c.
-Identify spiritual needs for prenatal, birth, childhood, adolescent and young adults stages. - d.
-Consider ways to support families with spiritual needs related to children and adolescents.
+Identify spiritual needs for prenatal, birth, childhood, adolescent, and young adult stages.